LewMar/docs/eloquent-resources.md

     }

 <a name="pagination"></a>
-### Pagination
+### Pagination - Paginacja

-You may always pass a paginator instance to the `collection` method of a resource or to a custom resource collection:
+Zawsze możesz przekazać instancję paginatora do metody `collection` zasobu lub do niestandardowego zbioru zasobów:

     use App\User;
     use App\Http\Resources\UserCollection;